MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/PlayerGameModeChangeBeforeEvent.md

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Contains information regarding an event before a player interacts with an entity.

 ## Properties

 ### **cancel**
 `cancel: boolean;`

+If set to true the game mode change will be cancelled.

 Type: *boolean*

 ### **fromGameMode**
 `read-only fromGameMode: GameMode;`

+The current game mode.

 Type: [*GameMode*](GameMode.md)

 ### **player**
 `read-only player: Player;`

+Source Player for this event.

 Type: [*Player*](Player.md)

 ### **toGameMode**
 `toGameMode: GameMode;`

+The game mode being changed to.

 Type: [*GameMode*](GameMode.md)